jbdel/MOSEI_UMONS/README.md

 #### Model

-The model Model_AV is the module used for the UMONS solution to the MOSEI dataset using only linguistic and acoustic inputs.<br/>
+The model Model_LA is the module used for the UMONS solution to the MOSEI dataset using only linguistic and acoustic inputs.<br/>
 Results can be replicated at the following Google Colab sheet: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1Ir00q2drUzJ6bwIoOLodPErS6NjleZG4?usp=sharing)